RangeOfSounds.com is reader-supported. We may earn a small commission through products purchased using links on this page.

 However, even after three years of consistent use, I am still learning new things about Ableton and still looking up various tutorial videos on YouTube.
 That is okay because music is all about continuing to learn and progress.

-For some of the more nuanced and complicated features, especially in the Standard and Suite versions, it may take months to even years to fully master Ableton.
-Of course, it is likely you won’t need to master everything Ableton has to offer.
+For some of the more nuanced and complicated features, especially in the Standard and Suite versions, it may take months to even years to become a pro at using Ableton.
+Of course, it is likely you won’t need to know everything Ableton has to offer.

 Beginner-Friendly Layout and Setup

-Previous experience with other DAWs can be a significant factor in determining how long it may take to learn and master Ableton.
+Previous experience with other DAWs can be a significant factor in determining how long it may take to learn and perfect using Ableton.

 But even with little to no experience, Ableton is one of the easier DAWs to learn for someone new to music production.
 The biggest reason for this is the layout’s simplicity and straightforwardness.
 Ableton allows you to toggle from a vertical to a horizontal screen.

-I only use the vertical screen after my song is completely mixed to check volume levels on each track and adjust those tracks and the master track as needed.
+I only use the vertical screen after my song is completely mixed to check volume levels on each track and adjust those tracks and the final export track as needed.
 I utilize the horizontal view shown below for the rest of my recording, editing, and mixing work.